go-kit/go-kit.github.io/_src/faq/index.md

  [Let's talk about logging](http://dave.cheney.net/2015/11/05/lets-talk-about-logging), and [Logging v. instrumentation](https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html).

-## How should I aggregate my logs?
+## Logging &mdash; How should I aggregate my logs?

 Collecting, shipping, and aggregating logs is the responsibility of the platform, not individual services.
 So, just make sure you're writing logs to stdout/stderr, and let another component handle the rest.